craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Entry Description: GME-000 is stored within Vault 0's Warm Storage sector across 9 cells - each of which are at least 500' from any other TL-O cells - in a series of identical 10'x8'x1' darksteel closets.
 In each of these closets is a set of rods on which the GME-000 instance rests.
 A system of mechanics powered by a crank on the left-facing exterior moves the rods to the corners of the closet, such that the instance is pulled taught into a rectangle.

-		GME-000 is a set of 9 loops of iron chain, each of which is assumedly attuned to one of the nine most distant planes of the universe.
+		GME-000 is a set of 9 identical 16' loops of iron chain, each of which is *assumedly* attuned to one of the nine most distant planes of the universe.
 The Guild controls of 2 of the total 9 instances of GME-000.
 While the GME-000 instance is not crossed into a lemniscate, a 'figure eight' or 'hourglass' shape, the instance is non-active, and will act as assumed.
 If the instance is crossed into a lemniscate, it becomes active, and creates a pair of Type-4 Planar Gates of the attuned plane in the circular sections of the leminscate.

 		Descriptions of the instances are named GME-000-1 through -9, and are described as follows;